Massachusetts R&D Tax Credit: Eligibility, Benefits, Claiming

 Technological in Nature

 The core principles of this criteria include that it must have a reliance on scientific or technological knowledge, meaning the application of an already proven knowledge or process wouldn’t qualify to give you a reduction in your corporate excise liability.
 It also must be innovative, meaning that doing routine things wouldn’t fall under this credit.
-Specifically, designing a new type of battery or software program would fall under this program, but routine quality control testing wouldn’t.
+Specifically, designing a new battery or software program would fall under this program, but routine quality control testing wouldn’t.

 Permitted Purpose